API Reference / API Methods / Indexing / Save objects

 • If the objectID doesn’t exist, a record will be created

-Response
+Response # A

 This section shows the JSON response returned by the API.
 Since each language encapsulates this response inside objects specific to that language and/or implementation, the actual type in your language might differ from what’s written here.
 You can view the response in the logs (using the getLogs method).

-JSON format
+JSON format#

-Save objects
+Save objects#

 1